-Just a few short weeks after its unveiling, the world’s first-ever combination padel and pickleball court will be installed at the prestigious Westside Tennis Club in Forest Hills, New York, in April or May.
+Just a few short months after its unveiling, the world’s first-ever combination padel and pickleball court has opened for play at the prestigious West Side Tennis Club in Forest Hills, New York.

 The revolutionary new combination padel and pickleball court from Instantpadel and Versacourt